draftm0de/core/README.md

 # core
-This repository tries to provide solutions for a couple of different issues related to
+This repository provides solutions for a couple of different issues related to
 - docker
 - docker-compose
 - php